 Can it meet the specific needs of your loved one?

-Over the course of more than 29 years, there have been very few individuals who have not qualified for services at Centennial Adultcare Center.
-We offer a highly structured Adult Day Health Care program as well as supportive In-Home Care Services to a wide variety of individuals spanning all age ranges, and physical and cognitive impairment levels.
+Over the course of more than 31 years, there have been very few individuals who have not qualified for services at Centennial Adultcare Center.
+We offer a highly structured Adult Day Health Care programs as well as supportive In-Home Care Services to a wide variety of individuals spanning all age ranges, and physical and cognitive impairment levels.
 Call or come in today and see for yourself how we can provide your loved one a fun, safe, activity filled day and allow them to remain living safely at home!